scottworth66-jpg/tradovate-mnq-bot/memory/strategy_rules.md

 - All decisions logged with full reasoning
 - Strategy can only be changed by user instruction

-Current preferred style: "5-Min Trend Bias + 1-Min VWAP/EMA Pullback Scalp on MNQ — mechanical pullback entries with clear trend alignment"
+Current preferred style: "Aggressive 1-Min VWAP/EMA Pullback Scalp on MNQ — frequent mechanical pullback entries with reduced filtering"

 These rules are non-negotiable.
 Grok must follow them exactly on every trade via Tradovate.